Home

 Which Type and Style is Right for You?

-A scuba dive computer is a fantastic piece of scuba gear and can come in several different types and styles.
-Which one works best for you is a personal preference - as is what information you want the dive computer to generate.
+A scuba dive computer is a fantastic piece of scuba gear which comes in several different types and styles.

 The different types/styles of dive computers are not mutually exclusive.
 For instance, you can get a wrist mounted dive computer that is air integrated.